Head-on train crash in Greece kills 36, injures at least 85

 Rail operator Hellenic Train said the northbound passenger train to Thessaloniki, Greece’s second-largest city, had about 350 passengers on board.

-Hellenic Train, which has added high-speed services in recent years, is operated by Italy’s FS Group, which runs rail services in several European countries.
+Hellenic Train is operated by Italy’s FS Group, which runs rail services in several European countries.

 Patrick Quinn and David Rising contributed to this story from Bangkok.
 Gatopoulos reported from Athens.